junxit/us-congress-code/title-05a/sec-1.md

 ---
-identifier: /us/usc/t5a/pl/92/463/s1
+identifier:
 title: 5a
 section: 1
 ---

 # § 1.
-Short title

-This Act may be cited as the “Federal Advisory Committee Act”.
+Transferred]

-## Source credit
+## Notes

-(Pub.
+### Editorial Notes

+### Codification

+Section, Pub.
 L. 92–463, § 1, Oct.
 6, 1972, 86 Stat.
-770.)

-## Notes

-### Statutory Notes and Related Subsidiaries

-### Short Title of 1997 Amendment

-Pub.
-L. 105–153, § 1, Dec.
-17, 1997, 111 Stat.
-2689, provided that: “This Act [enacting section 15 of Pub.
-L. 92–463, set out in this Appendix, amending section 3 of Pub.
-L. 92–463, set out in this Appendix, renumbering former section 15 of Pub.
-L. 92–463, set out in this Appendix, as section 16, and enacting provisions set out as notes under sections 3 and 15 of Pub.
-L. 92–463, set out in this Appendix] may be cited as the ‘Federal Advisory Committee Act Amendments of 1997’.”
+770, which provided that Pub.
+L. 92–463 could be cited as the “Federal Advisory Committee Act”, was transferred and is set out as a note under section 1001 of this title.